rightparen/nom-date/README.md

 # Nominal Date Types

-NOTE: this is not yet stable, please assume that patch versions may include breaking changes.
-Still experimenting with the API here.

 A library of TypeScript types related to Javascript Date.

 The types add type safety to various strings and numbers used to serialize or calculate with Date values.